vegaprotocol/documentation/docs/concepts/101/referral-program.md

 ---
 sidebar_position: 4
-title: Referral Program & Volume Discounts
+title: Referrals & volume discounts
 hide_title: false
 ---

-# Referral Program & Volume Discounts

-## Referral Program
+## Referral program

 Vega Protocol contains an integrated referral program, with commissions, discounts and duration controlled by the community.
 This program is currently enabled and details of the settings at time of writing are covered below.
-Latest details and any changes can be found in the [Console ↗](https://vegaprotocol.eth.limo/#/referrals)
+Latest details and any changes can be found in [Console ↗](https://console.vega.xyz/#/referrals)

 The program is structured such that a **referrer** generates a referral code which they can then provide to **referees** to link to their trading key.
 Trading as a **referee** will grant fee discounts, whilst a **referrer** will receive some portion of all fees paid by their referees.